monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 > _(Gender may influence employment history, which affects default risk.)_

 - **Use bidirectional dashed arrows to represent correlations without direct causation.**
-> _Example:_
->

 > **Gender ↔ Part-Time Status**
-> _(Part-time work may correlate with gender, but gender does not directly “cause” part-time status in a strict biological sense — both may reflect broader social patterns.)_
+> _(Part-time work may correlate with gender, but gender does not directly “cause” part-time status in a strict biological sense - both may reflect broader social patterns.)_

 - **Distinguish node types visually:**
   - **Protected attributes:** _[e.g., Gender]_